core-wg/comi/draft-ietf-core-comi.md

 Beware of race conditions.
 Blocks are filled one at a time and care should be taken that the whole data representation is sent in multiple blocks sequentially without interruption.
-In the server, values are changed, lists are re-ordered, extended or reduced.
+On the server, values are changed, lists are re-ordered, extended or reduced.
 When these actions happen during the serialization of the contents of the resource, the transported results do not correspond with a state having occurred in the server; or worse the returned values are inconsistent.
-For example: array length does not correspond with actual number of items.
+For example: array length does not correspond with the actual number of items.
-It may be advisable to use CBOR maps or CBOR arrays of undefined length which are foreseen for data streaming purposes.
+It may be advisable to use CBOR maps or CBOR arrays of undefined length, which are foreseen for data streaming purposes.